Top 6 Retirement Mistakes To Avoid

 This week I ventured over to the blog, Money Prodigy where I read an interesting article about how the Amish manage their kids paycheques.

-The Amish are very aware that handing over an entire paycheck to a 13-14 year old child would be stupid.
 They’ve essentially had to come up with, then hone, a foolproof way to deal with their child’s paycheck from an early age.

 There is no allowance given to Amish children.

-At what age did you start earning money and how was it managed?
+At what age did you start earning money, and how was it managed?

 Mrs. CBB and I were going to work on some lemon squares this weekend for Easter until I noticed this recipe on Pinterest from Sarah over at The Sugar Apron.

-How cool are these Flower Shaped Mini Lemon Tarts?
-I’m going to try an almond flour shortbread base and sugar-free lemon curd or pie filling.
+I will try an almond flour shortbread base and sugar-free lemon curd or pie filling.

 In the meantime, this recipe is super easy to make from the sounds of it and would be perfect for Easter or any Spring outdoor garden parties.